-Net loss per share is computed using the two-class method required for multiple classes of common stock and participating securities.
+Net loss per share attributable to common stockholders is computed using the two-class method required for multiple classes of common stock and participating securities.
 The rights, including the liquidation and dividend rights and sharing of losses, of the Company's Class A common stock and Class B common stock are identical, other than voting rights.
 As the liquidation and dividend rights and sharing of losses are identical, the undistributed earnings are allocated on a proportionate basis and the resulting net loss per share will, therefore, be the same for both the Company's Class A and Class B common stock on an individual or combined basis.

-The Company's participating securities included the Company's convertible preferred stock, as the holders are entitled to receive noncumulative dividends on a pari passu basis in the event that a dividend is paid on common stock.
+The Company's participating securities included the Company's redeemable convertible preferred stock, as the holders are entitled to receive cumulative dividends in the event that a dividend is paid on common stock.
 The Company also considers any shares issued on the early exercise of stock options subject to repurchase to be participating securities because holders of such shares have non-forfeitable dividend rights in the event a dividend is paid on common stock.
-The holders of convertible preferred stock, as well as the holders of early exercised shares subject to repurchase, do not have a contractual obligation to share in losses.
+The holders of redeemable convertible preferred stock, the holders of early exercised shares subject to repurchase nor the holders of the Company's common stock warrants have a contractual obligation to share in losses.

-Basic net loss per share attributable to common stockholders is calculated by dividing the net loss attributable to common stockholders by the weighted-average number of shares of common stock outstanding during the period, adjusted for outstanding shares that are subject to repurchase or outstanding shares that are contingently returnable by the holder.
+Basic net loss per share attributable to common stockholders is calculated by dividing the net loss, as adjusted for any accumulated dividends on Series A Redeemable Convertible Preferred Stock (Note 9, Redeemable Convertible Preferred Stock) for the period, attributable to common stockholders by the weighted-average number of shares of common stock outstanding during the period, adjusted for outstanding shares that are subject to repurchase or outstanding shares that are contingently returnable by the holder.
+Contingently issuable shares, including shares that are issuable for little or no cash consideration, are considered outstanding common shares and included in net loss per share as of the date that all necessary conditions have been satisfied.
+Such shares include the Backstop Warrants (Note 10, Common Stock and Warrants) and Volition Penny Warrants (Note 9 - Redeemable Convertible Preferred Stock).